 There’s an art to stretching time and budgets, and arts marketers know it all too well.
 With constrained resources and countless items on their schedules, it can be challenging to find the time to brainstorm new strategies and leveraging the tools to implement them.

-For those looking to brush up their current campaigns or start a new plan from scratch, here are five theatre marketing strategies that arts marketers can use to boost revenue.
+For those looking to brush up their current campaigns or start a new plan from scratch, here are five arts marketing strategies that you can use to boost revenue.

 1. Upsell and Cross-Sell

 Take a close look at the ticket buying path and brainstorm where to upsell patrons additional items they might purchase or cross-sell shows they might be interested in.
-Leverage data to see where it’s possible to ask patrons to add a donation to their baskets or to add tickets to more shows for a percent discount, and include a donations web component on your website to encourage online giving.
+Leverage data to see where it’s possible to ask patrons to add tickets to more shows, for a percent discount, and include a donations web component on your website to encourage online giving.

 Look for opportunities to add value to existing offerings and sell them at a higher pricing tier.
 This might mean packaging a ticket with a drink package or backstage tour.
 Many patrons will opt for a premium experience when given the option, but zero will pay for it if they’re never made such an offer.

 2. Pre-sell Concessions and Merchandise

 Creating a memorable evening doesn’t have to start and stop at the stage.
 Encourage patrons to pre-order drinks or even food online.
 This doesn’t only benefit their on-site experience, but can help the theatre as well.
 Such strategies keep patrons from having to wait in a busy line.
 It also tells the front of house team how much inventory to stock, and makes room for more patrons to order on the day of the show.

 This doesn’t have to stop at concessions; Think of creative ways to prompt patrons to pre-order t-shirts, souvenirs or any other merchandise.

 3. Set Up Supplementary Events